 Asia is one of the most solid economic regions in world today, which means that Asia's economic journalists now face new challenges and have new social functions to perform.
 The members of its growing middle class are avid readers of economy sections in generalist dailies, along with the increasing number of entrepreneurs heading small and mid-sized companies.
 They all demand more detailed information with an international slant, related not only to their own country, but also to the rest of the world (Europe, US, Latin America).
 Information is power, and it is a power that until now has been concentrated in the hands of a small number of international media.

-In order to lend our support and bring added impetus to this important personal and social challenge facing economic journalists in Asia, IE BUSINESS SCHOOL has created the IE BUSINESS SCHOOL PRIZE FOR ECONOMIC JOURNALISM IN ASIA, aided by the sponsorship of CAF Banco de Desarrollo de América Latina in the form of 6000 euros (aprox 7500 US Dollars).
+In order to lend our support and bring added impetus to this important personal and social challenge facing economic journalists in Asia, IE BUSINESS SCHOOL has created the IE BUSINESS SCHOOL PRIZE FOR ECONOMIC JOURNALISM IN ASIA, aided by the sponsorship of CAF Development Bank of Latin America.
 The Prize recognizes the article and media that best fosters economic culture among the population of the country in question by explaining how global trends and movements are impacting the spending power of its citizens.

-The competition is run in parallel with the IE BUSINESS SCHOOL Prize for Economic Journalism in Latin America, the most prestigious award of its kind in the region, which will see its third edition in 2013 with the participation of over 1,000 Latin American journalists working with leading media organizations.
+The competition is run in parallel with the IE BUSINESS SCHOOL Prize for Economic Journalism in Latin America, the most prestigious award of its kind in the region, which will see its fourth edition in 2014 with the participation of over 1,250 Latin American journalists working with leading media organizations.

 The key objective of the Asian edition of the IE BUSINESS SCHOOL Prize for Economic Journalism is to gain social recognition for the work of journalists who follow world economic trends on a day-to-day basis, transforming them into information that serves to promote a more prosperous, competitive and global society.

-We very much look forward to receiving your piece of news.
+We very much look forward to receiving your news articles and reports.